Naked mole-rat: Metabolism and respiration

 The naked mole-rat is well adapted to the limited availability of oxygen within the tunnels of its typical habitat.
 It has underdeveloped lungs and its hemoglobin has a high affinity for oxygen, increasing the efficiency of oxygen uptake.
 It has a very low respiration and metabolic rate for an animal of its size, about 70% that of a mouse, thus using oxygen minimally.
 In response to long periods of hunger, its metabolic rate can be reduced by up to 25 percent.

-The naked mole-rat survives for at least 5 hours in air that contains only 5% oxygen; it does not show any significant signs of distress and continues normal activity.
+The naked mole-rat survives for at least five hours in air that contains only 5% oxygen; it does not show any significant signs of distress and continues normal activity.
 It can live in an atmosphere of 80% CO_{2} and 20% oxygen.
 In zero-oxygen atmosphere, it can survive 18 minutes apparently without suffering any harm (but none survived a test of 30 minutes).
 During the anoxic period it loses consciousness, its heart rate drops from about 200 to 50 beats per minute, and breathing stops apart from sporadic breathing attempts.
 When deprived of oxygen, the animal uses fructose in its anaerobic glycolysis, producing lactic acid.
 This pathway is not inhibited by acidosis as happens with glycolysis of glucose.
 As of 2017, it was not known how the naked mole-rat survives acidosis without tissue damage.
+Naked mole-rats choose hypoxic environments over normoxic air when given a choice, behaviour not commonly observed among mammals.

 Thermoregulation

 The naked mole-rat does not regulate its body temperature in typical mammalian fashion.
 They are thermoconformers rather than thermoregulators in that, unlike other mammals, body temperature tracks ambient temperatures.
-The relationship between oxygen consumption and ambient temperature switches from a typical poikilothermic pattern to a homeothermic mode when temperature is at 29 °C or higher.
-At lower temperatures, naked mole-rats can use behavioral thermoregulation.
+The relationship between oxygen consumption and ambient temperature switches from a typical poikilothermic pattern to a homeothermic mode when temperature is at 29 C or higher.
+At lower temperatures, naked mole-rats can use behavioural thermoregulation.
 For example, cold naked mole-rats huddle together or seek shallow parts of the burrows that are warmed by the sun.
 Conversely, when they get too hot, naked mole-rats retreat to the deeper, cooler parts of the burrows.

 Pain insensitivity

-The skin of naked mole-rats lacks neurotransmitters in their cutaneous sensory fibers.
+The skin of naked mole-rats lacks neurotransmitters in their cutaneous sensory fibres.
 As a result, the naked mole-rats feel no pain when they are exposed to acid or capsaicin.
 When they are injected with substance P, a type of neurotransmitter, the pain signaling works as it does in other mammals but only with capsaicin and not with acids.
 This is proposed to be an adaptation to the animal living in high levels of carbon dioxide due to poorly ventilated living spaces which would cause acid to build up in their body tissues.

-Naked mole-rats' substance P deficiency has also been tied to their lack of the histamine-induced itching and scratching behavior typical of rodents.
+Naked mole-rats' substance P deficiency has also been tied to their lack of the histamine-induced itching and scratching behaviour typical of rodents.